NEW: 8,914 cases; 4,447 deaths so far from Ebola, WHO tweets

-With multiple developments under way, here's what you need to know Tuesday to get caught up on the latest:
+With multiple developments on numerous fronts, here’s what you need to know Monday to quickly get caught up on the latest:

 Cameraman says thank you